apache/amoro/site/docs/en/index.md

 Arctic is a LakeHouse management system built on open data lake formats.
-Working with compute engines including Flink, Spark, and Trino, Arctic brings pluggable and self-managed features for lakehouse to provide out-of-the-box data warehouse experience, and helps data platforms or products easily build infra-decoupled, stream-and-batch-fused and lake-native architecture.
+Working with compute engines including Flink, Spark, and Trino, Arctic brings pluggable and self-managed features for LakeHouse to provide out-of-the-box data warehouse experience, and helps data platforms or products easily build infra-decoupled, stream-and-batch-fused and lake-native architecture.

 ### Architecture